 The lobster trail is best not done alone.
 I mean, I do on occasion, but half the fun is going to fun places to spend the day and driving someone crazy by forcing them to eat more lobster than they thought humanly possible.
 Ken, my husband is my primary partner on the trail.
 I don’t think he even likes lobster, but he has been quite a sport and I think he’s even developed his own criteria for judging.
 Ginger, my dog assistant and spongies expert, travels the trail and we know every dog friendly hotel on the eastern seaboard.
 I feel safe in saying that she has eaten more lobster than most dogs except maybe the ones that work on the lobster boats/docks, but maybe she’s had more.
 She may have opinions on lobster quality, but she hasn’t shared them with me.
 I just know she’s a fan.
 My brother John, and

 sister Mary occasionally head out on the trail and are conniseurs, but living in Delaware, makes it more challenging.
 Lucy is the only friend that enthusiastically joins me on the lobster trail, I’m pretty sure that the others who have spent a weekend in Maine with me think I’m insane.
-I think the 2012 trail holds promise for lots more team members.
-Better to involve lots more enthusiasm and not drive Ken too nuts!
+Every year the trail holds promise for lots more team members.
+Better to involve more enthusiasm and not drive Ken too nuts!